 To determine your outside/external IP address you would follow this pattern on a one to one basis:

 192.168.1.X = 64.87.24.X or

 For example, if your assigned internal VM IP address is 192.168.1.100 you need to use the outside/external IP of 126.96.36.199.
 If your IP address is 192.168.3.44 you need to use the outside/external IP of 188.8.131.52.

 Sometimes when a VM that requires licensing is created, a key is generated and installed on the server automatically.
 In the case of Windows the key is also "activated" by sending the usage data to Microsoft.
 Sometimes, the activation process during VM creation does not complete or the key is never generated in the first place.
 Since you are allowed 3 days prior to activation some users may not be aware of this and are suddenly unable to access their server via Remote Desktop.
 In this case, use the "Console" feature described above and activate the license under the Server Properties menu.
 In other cases where the key is never generated in the first place you will know because you cannot get to the machine via Remote Desktop.
 If this is the case, you will need to send an email to email@example.com or delete the VM from your account and try again.

 Account Suspension or Termination

 If you have an outstanding balance in your account, your account may have been suspended.
-Please login to your account, make a payment, and your account (and VM) should reactivate again automatically.
+Please login to your account, review your account, make a payment if necessary, and your account (and VM) should reactivate again automatically.
 If not, please send an email to firstname.lastname@example.org and we will get it fixed up for you.
-If your acount has been terminated, in the case of extreme past due accounts, your VM will have been removed from the system which cannot be recovered.
+If your account has been terminated, in the case of extreme past due accounts, your VM will have been removed from the system which cannot be recovered.